 Theory

-Youth Be Heard stands on Positive Youth Development (PYD) and Media Literacy theories.
+Youth Be Heard is built on Positive Youth Development (PYD) and Media Literacy principles.

 Positive Youth Development

 As much as possible, youth lead.
 From designing graphics to sending weekly email writing prompts, to guiding the direction and vision of the organization- we have seen youth rise to the occasion!
-We have an active Youth Advisory Board where youth opinion, talents, and interests propel us forward.
+We have an active Youth Advisory Board where youth opinion and interests propel us forward.

 What is Positive Youth Development?